How does Seal Tite Ultra compare to your rhino, line-x alternative polyurea products?

 - Cure rate not affected as much by ambient or surface temperature

-- Available in other standard colors
+- Available in other standard colors (additional costs for colors other than black)

 RLA Cartridges Disadvantages